vyomasystems-lab/challenges-MadhuriKadam9/README.md

 ![Bug-fixed](https://user-images.githubusercontent.com/88900482/182028630-93d4ede9-85f5-4192-bc04-3788dfbace8a.PNG)

-# 2. Sequence Detector Design Verification
+# 2. Sequence Detector Design Verification - Level1 Design 2
 ## 2.1 Verification Environment
 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
 The test drives inputs to the Design Under Test (Sequence Detector module here) which has 3 each inputs clk, reset and inp_bit and gives High on one bit output *seq_seen* if the said sequence i.e. 1011 is detected.